Quick Links

 - Professional Lighting Studios – Designed to match the standards of a professional photography studio, our lighting space is fully equipped with high-powered strobes, a variety of light modifiers, and other essential equipment.
 Whether students are mastering portrait lighting, experimenting with creative setups, or working on commercial projects, the studio provides the tools and flexibility needed to produce professional-quality images.

 - Equipment Checkout – Students have access to a robust collection of professional gear, ensuring they’re always ready to capture their next great image.
-From high-quality digital and film cameras to professional lenses, lighting equipment, and portable strobes, our lending service allows students to experiment with new tools and techniques without the burden of personal equipment costs.
+From high-quality digital and film cameras to tripods, lighting equipment, and portable strobes, our lending service allows students to experiment with new tools and techniques without the burden of personal equipment costs.
 Whether shooting in the studio or on location, NMU photographers have the resources to turn their creative ideas into reality.

 Photography FAQ